SimaGolrokh/Java-project/README.md

 - Created objects of these classes in the `LibraryApp` class.

 ## Inheritance
-- `EBook` extends `Book` to inherit properties and methods from the `Book` class and add its own specific property.
+- `EBook` extends `Book` to inherit properties and methods from the `Book` class and adds its own specific properties like `downloadLink`.
+- `EBook` overrides the `toString` method to provide a specific string representation for e-books.

 ## Encapsulation
-- Used private fields with public getter methods in `Book`, `EBook`, `Review`, `User`, and service classes to restrict direct access to the data.
+- Used private fields with public getter and setter methods in `Book`, `EBook`, `Review`, `User`, and service classes to restrict direct access to the data.

 ## Polymorphism
 - Demonstrated in `LibraryApp` where `List<Book> books = new ArrayList<>();` can hold both `Book` and `EBook` objects.
-- Method overriding in `EBook` where the `toString()` method is overridden.
+- Method overriding in `EBook` where the `toString()` method is overridden to provide specific behavior for `EBook` objects.

 ## Collections
 - Used `ArrayList` to store collections of `Book`, `Review`, and `User` objects.